-The Mountain Association provides affordable financing to eligible businesses and organizations, with loans up to \$50,000 at 5% interest with 60-month terms for general energy efficiency projects.
+The Mountain Association provides affordable financing to eligible businesses and organizations, with loans up to \$1 million and 2.5% fixed rate for energy efficiency upgrades, like a new HVAC.

 Mississippi

 The Mississippi Development Authority's (MDA) energy efficiency revolving loan program provides loans to businesses and public facilities, including public schools, to increase energy efficiency in their buildings.
 Eligible projects include lighting retrofits and heating and cooling systems upgrades.